Paul Kelly (Australian musician): Personal life

 Kelly's first marriage (1980–84) was to Hilary Brown; the couple had a son, Declan, who later worked as a radio presenter on 3RRR's Against the Arctic from 2006.
 As of 2007, he was a DJ around Melbourne and played the drums.
 For Paul Kelly: Stories of Me, Declan recalled his feelings whenever he hears "When I First Met Your Ma", which describes Kelly's courtship of Hilary Brown.
 Brown remembered "songs written especially for and about her" but also about other women, she quipped "There are too many girls out there!
 One for every song!"

 Kelly's second marriage (1993–2001) was to actress Kaarin Fairfax.
 The Monthly's Richard Guilliatt travelled with Kelly, his band and "his new love and future wife, the diminutive" Fairfax on a section of the group's US tour prior to the release of Under the Sun.
 The couple have two daughters, Madeleine and Memphis.
 From 1989 to 1992, Fairfax supplied backing vocals on tracks by Paul Kelly and the Messengers.
 In 1990, as Mary-Jo Starr, a country music artist, Fairfax released three singles and an album called Too Many Movies.
 Memphis Kelly starred alongside her parents in the Rachel Perkins short film One Night the Moon (2001) for which Paul Kelly composed the score.
 After the couple separated in 2001, Madeleine and Memphis stayed with Fairfax, but Kelly maintained contact with his daughters.
 In 2010, Madeleine and Memphis formed a pop indie trio, Wishful, with Sam Humphrey; they were later joined by Harley Hamer and Caleb Williams.
 In March 2014, Wishful performed at the Port Fairy Folk Festival.
+Since 2020, Memphis has pursued a solo career under the moniker of Memphis LK, releasing her debut EP Too Much Fun in 2023 and its follow-up Say in 2024.

-Kelly was in a relationship with Sian Prior, a journalist, university lecturer and opera singer, from 2002-11.
+Kelly was in a relationship with Sian Prior, a journalist, university lecturer and opera singer, from 2002 to 2011.
 They met when Kelly was interviewed on her Sunday Arts ABC radio program.
 Kelly wrote "You're 39, You're Beautiful and You're Mine" for Prior who was already 40 by the time he finished.
 Prior has played clarinet and provided backing vocals on some of Kelly's songs, as well as with the Stardust Five.
 She has performed live with Kelly on several occasions, including clarinet on six tracks of his A – Z Recordings boxed set.